saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Arnoud.md

 - [[Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 002\|Session 002]]: [[Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Arnoud\|Arnoud]] points [[Tabletop/Campaigns/And A Thousand Years More/Faction/Misc/Party\|us]] to [[Tabletop/Campaigns/And A Thousand Years More/Quests/Completed/Defeat the Gourdlings\|another quest]]: a bunch of [[Tabletop/Campaigns/And A Thousand Years More/Bestiary/Plantlike/Gourdling\|Gourdlings]] are causing trouble to the [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Opeden/Town Ruins\|north]]. #Bestiary #Character #Faction #Quest #Location #Event
 - [[Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 001\|Session 001]]: [[Tabletop/Campaigns/And A Thousand Years More/Faction/Misc/Party\|We]] meet [[Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Arnoud\|Arnoud]] in the [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Opeden/Opeden Tavern\|tavern]]. #Character #Faction #Location #Event
+- [[Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 001\|Session 001]]: [[Tabletop/Campaigns/And A Thousand Years More/Characters/Allies/Arnoud\|Arnoud]] instructed us on guild etiquette.